-The class is combined with Level 2 for instruction, but students will complete assessments appropriate to their year level.
+The class is combined with Year 11 and 12 for instruction, but students will complete assessments appropriate to their year level.

-Number o of Credits

-Achievement Standards Ext.
+Number o rcreatts Achievement Standards Ext.
 Int.
 91596 Demonstrate understanding of idealogical responses to an issue.
-4

-OR

-91598 Demonstrate understanding of how ideologies shape society.
-4

-91597 Conduct a critical social inquiry 6

-91599 Examine personal involvement in a social action(s) that aims to influence policy chang e(s) 6

-91600 Examine a campaign of social action(s) to influence policy change(s) 4
+4 OR 91598 Demonstrate understanding of how ideologies shape society.
+4 91597 Conduct a critical social inquiry 6 91599 Examine personal involvement in a social action(s) that aims to influence policy change(s) 6 91600 Examine a campaign of social action(s) to influence policy change(s) 4

-Total Credits: 2 20